-- i.
-Development will protect trees that are important to biodiversity, rear garden tree corridors, local character and / or the Conservation Area. - a) Development proposals, where appropriate, should include measures to protect and assist in the restoration of tree lines and biodiversity corridors, reducing the incidents of breaks and the length of gaps.
+- Development will protect trees that are important to biodiversity, rear garden tree corridors, local character and / or the Conservation Area. - a) Development proposals, where appropriate, should include measures to protect and assist in the restoration of tree lines and biodiversity corridors, reducing the incidents of breaks and the length of gaps.
 Trees selected for planting should have a high value to insects and lichens, as in the list at Appendix BGI 4, arranged in order of biodiversity value; - b) Any development that proposes removal of a tree should provide justification for the proposed tree removal(s) and details of replacement tree planting to mitigate against any loss of canopy cover, included within the application.
-Any trees removed to facilitate development shall be replaced by two or more trees with a high value to insects and lichens, from the list at Appendix BGI 4, arranged in order of biodiversity value; - c) notifications of intent to fell are to be accompanied by plans for replacement planting of trees with a high value to insects and lichens, from the list at Appendix BGI IV, arranged in order of biodiversity value. - ii.
+Any trees removed to facilitate development shall be replaced by two or more trees with a high value to insects and lichens, from the list at Appendix BGI 4, arranged in order of biodiversity value; - c) notifications of intent to fell are to be accompanied by plans for replacement planting of trees with a high value to insects and lichens, from the list at Appendix BGI IV, arranged in order of biodiversity value.
+If Camden's tree officers should deem none of these to be appropriate, the felled tree should be replaced with the species removed - ï.
 Planning proposals are required to ensure that veteran trees are fully and strictly protected in accordance with Natural England's "Standing Advice for Ancient Woodland and Veteran Trees".
-Root protection zones of veteran trees will be at least 15 metres radius for each tree, deadwood should be retained where possible.
-Canopy reduction to facilitate construction will only be acceptable in exceptional circumstances. - iii.
-Tree root protection for veteran trees, contained in BS5837: 2012, should provide for any likely activities that may occur during construction.
+The required minimum buffer zone for veteran trees is 15 times larger than the diameter of a veteran tree or 5m from the edge of its canopy, if that's greater.
+Deadwood should be retained where possible.
+Canopy reduction to facilitate construction will only be acceptable in exceptional circumstances. - ii.
+Tree root protection zones required for non-veteran trees are to be in accordance with British Standard BS5837: 2012.